-DATE and TIME items with the Native SQL Server Access
+DATE and TIME items with the Native SQL Server Connector

-When using HCreation, the Native SQLServer Server creates DATE and TIME items if the version of the server and the version of the client layer correspond to SQL Server 2008 (or later).
+When using HCreation, the Native SQLServer Connector creates DATE and TIME items if the server version and the client layer version correspond to SQL Server 2008 (or later).

 HCreation may fail ("database table is locked" error) if the following conditions are fulfilled: